 2.5.1 How many accessible lavatories exist in the building (to dispose at least appropriate door opening, enough space for free movement of wheelchair users, accessible toilet, accessible shower, etc.)?
 2.5.2 How are the restrooms (lavatories/toilets) distributed in the building (personnel restrooms, public restrooms, etc.)?
-Give numbers for each along with the floor number and location: 2.5.3 Is there an accessible public restroom (lavatory/toilet) available at each floor?
+2.5.3 Is there an accessible public restroom (lavatory/toilet) available at each floor?
 2.5.4 Is the accessible toilet separate or located in a restroom of common use?
 If located in another restroom specify type (e.g. 2nd floor personnel, etc.).
 2.5.5 Are the restrooms (lavatories/toilets) concentrated/dispersed in the building?
 Are they at the same location at each floor?
 2.5.6 Is the accessible restroom (lavatory/toilet) gender-neutral?
 Yes No 2.5.7 Is the accessible restroom (lavatory/toilet) open for use at all times (open, locked, card entry, etc.)?